CyberSys/fifengine-demos/README.md

 The engine utilizes special settings files for configuring FIFE.
 This file is called `settings.xml` and resides in the `~/.fife directory` (in `<User>\Application Data\fife` for Windows users).
 The Shooter Demo and the PyChan demo are exceptions.
 They both store their `settings.xml` file in their root directories.

 NOTE that the `settings.xml` file is auto generated and wont be there until you run the demos for the first time.
 FIFE automatically fills the settings file with default values.
-For more information on FIFE settings please see the wiki page: https://github.com/fifengine/fifengine/wiki/Engine-settings
+For more information on FIFE settings please see the manual: https://fifengine.github.io/fifengine-docs/developer-manual/en/#_engine_settings